 For pests like aphids, spider mites, and thrips that target the leaves and stems, use a duster or small brush to apply a fine layer of DE to the underside and tops of leaves, as well as around the stem.
 Pay close attention to areas where you’ve observed pest activity.
 DE works best in areas where pests are likely to come into contact with it, so try to dust as evenly as possible.

-Note: Use a mask when applying DE, especially in enclosed spaces, as the fine powder can irritate the respiratory system if inhaled in larger quantities.
+Note: Use a mask when applying DE, especially in enclosed spaces, as the fine powder can irritate the eyes, nose, and respiratory system if inhaled in larger quantities.

 5. Reapply as Needed